RECOGNIZING POINT OF VIEW WHEN READING AND WRITING

-Before gaining experience in reading for point of view, students must have a broad grasp of the different types they will be likely to come across in their reading.
+Before gaining experience in reading for point of view, students must have a broad grasp of the different types they will likely encounter in their reading.
 This will help them to develop an understanding of the key factors a writer employs when selecting a suitable point of view for their writing.
 There are five main narrator points of view for students to understand here.
 Each comes with its own advantages and disadvantages for the writer, but before they understand these, students must be able to confidently identify each type.

-2. The Second Person
+Second Person Perspective

-3. The Third Person Objective
+Third Person Objective

-This point of view sees the writer employ a character to narrate the story without providing insights into the characters own thoughts and feelings.
+This point of view sees the writer employ a character to narrate the story without providing insights into the characters’ own thoughts and feelings.
 It is a neutral form of narration that aims to provide an objective and unbiased point of view and is the default point of view for news reports.
-Identified mainly through the use of third person pronouns and people’s names, essentially this point of view is designed to inform.
+Identified mainly through the use of third-person pronouns and people’s names, essentially, this point of view is designed to inform.

-4. The Third Person Limited
+Third Person Limited

-The third person limited point of view sees the story told from the point of view of a single character.
-It is generally identifiable by the use of third person pronouns and insights into the thoughts and feelings of the character.
-While other characters are referred to in the third person too, only a single character is followed in depth.
+The third-person limited point of view sees the story told from the point of view of a single character.
+It is generally identifiable by using third-person pronouns and insights into the thoughts and feelings of the character.
+While other characters are referred to in the third person, too, only a single character is followed in depth.
 This is usually, but not always, the main character.

-5. The Third Person Omniscient
+Third Person Omniscient

 A Word on Other Possible Points of View…

-i.
+Activity i.
 Pinpoint the Point of View

 This fun activity requires limited preparation and provides for a great time filler, as well as valuable practice identifying narrative points of view.
 Provide a variety of random books for students’ use (the library would serve as the perfect venue for this activity).

 Ensure there is a mix of fictional and nonfictional genres made available.
 In pairs, students examine a page of text and decide on the point of view being used.
-Remind students too that they must provide reasons for their choice.
-They can record their findings before moving onto another text.
+Remind students, too, that they must provide reasons for their choice.
+They can record their findings before moving on to another text.

-ii.
-Untangling Third Person Points of View
+Activity ii.
+Untangling Third-Person Points of View

-As mentioned above, when students begin to accurately recognize first, second, and third person points of view, it may become apparent that they have difficulty distinguishing between the different third person points of view: objective, limited, and omniscient.
-In this case, they will require discrete practice in this area to hone their third person identification skills!
+As mentioned above, when students begin to accurately recognize first, second, and third-person points of view, it may become apparent that they have difficulty distinguishing between the different third-person points of view: objective, limited, and omniscient.
+In this case, they will require discrete practice in this area to hone their third-person identification skills!

 If, however, the text contains lots of content that would not easily lend itself to being filmed, these are likely to constitute the thoughts and feelings of the character.
-Then, the question will be do we have access to a single character’s thoughts and feelings - in which case the text will be third person limited.
-If we are granted access to a range of characters’ thoughts and feelings, then we are dealing with third person omniscient.
+Then, the question will be; Do we have access to a single character’s thoughts and feelings? – in which case, the text will be third-person limited.
+If we are granted access to a range of characters’ thoughts and feelings, then we are dealing with third-person omniscient.

-iii.
+Activity iii.
 Reading a Range of Texts

 Not all texts our students encounter come in the form of traditionally printed books.
 These days, students are exposed to an ever-increasing range of media that they must be able to decipher.
 From TV advertisements to video games, this technological age of ours presents students with points of view in diverse guises.
 Students must gain experience in reading these visual and multimedia texts in just the same way they would with more traditional texts.

-Reading for point of view is an essential higher level comprehension skill our students must be given opportunities to develop.
-They must become confident in accurately identifying the various points of view, while also gaining experience in understanding the advantages and disadvantages of each.
+Reading for point of view is an essential higher-level comprehension skill our students must be given opportunities to develop.
+They must become confident in accurately identifying the various points of view while also gaining experience in understanding the advantages and disadvantages of each.

 USEFUL VIDEOS FOR TEACHING POINT OF VIEW

-Content for this page has been written by Shane Mac Donnchaidh.
-A former principal of an international school and university English lecturer with 15 years teaching and administration experience.
-Editing and support content has been provided by the literacyideas team.
+The content for this page has been written by Shane Mac Donnchaidh.
+A former principal of an international school and English university lecturer with 15 years of teaching and administration experience.
+Shane’s latest Book, The Complete Guide to Nonfiction Writing, can be found here.
+Editing and support for this article have been provided by the literacyideas team.